A Message from Phil Dawes, Edushift Lead and Founder

 Industrial era service delivery is founded upon information flow and resource allocation strategies that transfer from the district, to schools, to classrooms, to students.
 In comparison, meeting the need for personalized educational services requires service delivery that promotes a direct connection between the student and the classroom, school and district level systems.
 But integral to this service delivery change is an understanding and ongoing application of information from the student perspective.
 That is what Edushift is about.

 Edushift is a community that is assisting the necessary change to a personalized service delivery model of our educational systems.
 A platform to share information and ideas, Edushift is building momentum and optimism for change leaders including students, parents, teachers, administrators, support staff, district leaders, tech leaders – anyone interested in joining this important movement.

-Feel free to learn more by visiting my portfolio at or reading some Edushift articles.
-Help Edushift to help education by taking the Edushift needs assessment poll, sharing your ideas, or telling a friend or collegue.
+Feel free to learn more by reading some Edushift articles, sharing your ideas or telling a friend or colleague.
 There is something for everyone who wants to participate.